MrkIco/the/index.md

-### It's the website of my unturned roleplay server.
+# It's the website of my unturned semi-roleplay tactical server.
-## About the server
+## Roadmap
-# Roleplay aspect
-The year is 1980.
-The nuclear weapon isn't ready yet but the tension between NATO and Warsawian Pact is rising because of recent event - Australia joined NATO.
-Future is very foggy...
+Welp, I have to begin with a roadmap.
+Roadmap will be ready once I actually finish doing it.
+I found a person that could help me with the server, especially giving that we might have to be moderators for different timezones which will work with them.